-$\P_1$ · Thus, the Turing machine can be seen as a mathematical model for syntax engines, see Chomsky (1959).
+\P_1 · Thus, the Turing machine can be seen as a mathematical model for syntax engines, see Chomsky (1959).
 The only part of a Turing machine that cannot be built physically is its infinite tape.
 So we will define a finite Turing machine as a Turing machine with a finite tape instead of the infinite tape.
 The tape is just read and write memory.

-$\P_2$ · For each finite Turing machine there is one corresponding Turing machine, which is the Turing machine that is identical to the finite one, except for the tape.
+\P_2 · For each finite Turing machine there is one corresponding Turing machine, which is the Turing machine that is identical to the finite one, except for the tape.
 Defining processor as the whole Turing machine except its tape, then any finite Turing machine and its corresponding Turing machine have the same processor.

-$\P_3 \cdot If$ two or more finite Turing machines have the same corresponding Turing machine, then we say that they are equivalent.
+$\P_3 \cdot$ If two or more finite Turing machines have the same corresponding Turing machine, then we say that they are equivalent.
 Equivalent finite Turing machines only difference is the length of their tapes; they have all the same processor.
 And now, the corresponding Turing machine of each equivalence class of finite Turing machines can be seen as its ideal representative.

-$\P4$ · The processor has some finite memory itself to store what Turing (1936) called the "m-configurations".
+$\P 4$ · The processor has some finite memory itself to store what Turing (1936) called the "m-configurations".
 From the processor point of view, this m-configurations memory is internal memory while the tape is external memory.
 Thus, basically, a processor is a finite-state automaton, a Turing machine is a finite-state automaton attached to an infinite external memory, and a finite Turing machine is a finite-state automaton attached to a finite external memory.

-$\P_5$ · Because a universal Turing machine is a Turing machine, see Turing (1936), we can define finite universal Turing machines the same way.
+\P_5 · Because a universal Turing machine is a Turing machine, see Turing (1936), we can define finite universal Turing machines the same way.
 A finite universal Turing machine is a universal Turing machine, but with a finite tape instead of the infinite tape.
 The corresponding Turing machine of a finite universal Turing machine is a universal Turing machine is a universal Turing machine.
 Nevertheless, as noted below in §4, finite universal Turing machines are not universal, because they are finite.

-$\P_6$ · We will say that a computing device is Turing complete if and only if its corresponding Turing machine is a universal Turing machine.
-In other words, 'finite universal Turing machine' is synonymous with 'Turing complete device'.
+$\P 6$ · We will say that a computing device is Turing complete if and only if its corresponding Turing machine is a universal Turing machine.
+In other words, 'Turing complete device' is synonymous with 'finite universal Turing machine'.
+However, although they are formally equivalent, we would rather use the former to qualify real devices and the latter to refer to the mathematical concept.